Falsification-Based Robust Adversarial Reinforcement Learning: EXPERIMENTS

 \subsection{Baseline Model}

-As mentioned in Section~\ref{subsec:framework}, we train our policies and value functions with PPO \cite{schulman2017proximal} and an actor-critic algorithm \cite{konda2000actor}.
-In particular, we use a shared network design to share features between the policy and the value function.
-We build our models on top of the OpenAI Baselines implementation \cite{baselines}.
-Since our goal is to compare all methods with the same hyper-parameters, we did not perform an hyper-parameter optimization for each method.
-Instead, we use the default hyper-parameters that the OpenAI Baselines implementation \cite{baselines} provides.
-The shared policy and value network has two hidden layers with 64 neurons each and \emph{tanh} as activation function.
-The model is optimized using the Adam optimizer \cite{kingma2014adam} with a learning rate of 0.0003 and a batch size of 128.
-The discount factor of the advantage estimator in \eqref{eq:advantage} is $\lambda=0.95$.
+As mentioned in Section~\ref{subsec:framework}, we train our policies and value functions by utilizing PPO \cite{schulman2017proximal} and an actor-critic algorithm \cite{konda2000actor}.
+In particular, we use a shared network design to share the features between the policy and the value functions.
+Moreover, we build our models based on the implementation of OpenAI Baselines \cite{baselines}.
+Since our goal is to compare all methods with the same hyper-parameters, we did not perform a hyper-parameter optimization for each method.
+We instead utilized the default hyper-parameters that the OpenAI Baselines \cite{baselines} provides.
+The shared policy and value network has two hidden layers with 64 neurons each and \emph{tanh} as its activation function.
+The model is optimized using Adam optimizer \cite{kingma2014adam} with a learning rate of 0.0003 and a batch size of 128.
+In \eqref{eq:advantage}, the discount factor of the advantage estimator is $\lambda=0.95$.

-In all experiments, we first train the protagonist policy without the adversary for 200,000 training steps to let it learn basic skills as suggested in \cite{pan2019risk}.
-In the RL adversarial environment, we update the parameters of the protagonist $\theta_{\mu}$ to maximize $r_{\mathrm{BA}}$ or $r_{\mathrm{ACC}}$ for $N_\mu=10$ iterations while the parameters of the adversary $\theta_{\nu}$ are kept constant.
-Then we hold $\theta_{\mu}$ constant and update $\theta_{\nu}$ for $N_\nu=1$ iteration to maximize $r_{\mathrm{adv}}$. $N_\mu$ and $N_\nu$ are chosen empirically.
+In all conducted experiments, we first train the protagonist policy without the adversary for 200,000 training steps to allow it to learn basic skills as proposed in \cite{pan2019risk}.
+In the RL adversarial environment, we update the parameters of the protagonist $\theta_{\mu}$ to maximize $r_{\mathrm{BA}}$ or $r_{\mathrm{ACC}}$ for $N_\mu=10$ iterations, while the parameters of the adversary $\theta_{\nu}$ are kept constant.
+Then, to maximize $r_{\mathrm{adv}}$, we keep $\theta_{\mu}$ constant and update $\theta_{\nu}$ for $N_\nu=1$ iteration.
+Here, $N_\mu$ and $N_\nu$ are empirically chosen.
 This process iterates until both policies converge.
-In the falsification adversarial environment, we apply S-Taliro \cite{annpureddy2011staliro} to falsify the protagonist during training, which is a MATLAB toolbox for MTL falsification for hybrid systems.
-S-Taliro is called every $10$ iterations to compute $10$ acceleration traces and initial positions and velocities for the leading vehicle, with which the protagonist falsifies the given specification \eqref{eq:MTL_acc}.
-The computed traces are randomly picked by the simulator to train the policy further.
-In the following part, we call the baseline model PPO, the policy model trained with a RL adversarial agent RARL, and the policy model trained with our method FRARL. .
+In the falsification adversarial environment, we apply S-Taliro \cite{annpureddy2011staliro}, which is a MATLAB toolbox for MTL falsification for hybrid systems, to falsify the protagonist during training.
+S-Taliro is called every $10$ iterations to compute $10$ acceleration traces as well as initial positions and velocities for the leading vehicle, in which the protagonist falsifies the given specification \eqref{eq:MTL_acc}.
+To train the policy further, the computed traces were randomly picked by the simulator.
+For the rest of this paper, we call the baseline model PPO, the policy model trained with an RL adversarial agent RARL, and the policy model trained with our method FRARL.